Creating a Webhook for Slack

 App and Event

-Under the App and Event section, select Subject Rights as the product and Request In Progress as the event.
+Under the App and Event section, select Subject Rights as the product and Action Items Completed as the event.

 Actions